spyked/thetarpit.org/posts/y00/00d-composition-operators-pipes.markdown

 ---
-postid: 00d
+postid: '00d'
-title: Composition operators: pipes
+title: 'Composition operators: pipes'
 excerpt: In which we describe Unix pipes using application and composition.
 author: Lucian Mogoșanu
 date: August 31, 2013